njbizzle/SellersClimateModel/README.md

 2. Nagivate to the window that opened in step 3
 3. Right click on a blank section of the window and select "Eject ..."
 4. Delete the original file NateMurphyASTR65_Final.dmg from your downloads folder

+If after following step 4 and 5 in the installation instructions you still don't see the "Open" option, it's possible that you're running a more recent version of MacOS that doesn't allow unverified software.
+There's no way.
+The way around this is more complicated, I'd recommend just watching the video.

+However you can get around this by opening the terminal and running the command ```xattr -cr [path to the ASTR65_Final]```.
+This is easier if you drag and drop the ASTR65_Final app out of the dmg to a known location.